 This glossary presents definitions of certain terms used in this section.
 A complete glossary of terms can be found in the federal Hazardous Materials Rules (49 CFR 171.8).
-You should have an up-todate copy of these rules for your reference.
+You should have an current copy of these rules for your reference.

-(Note: You will not be tested on this glossary.)
+Note: You will not be tested on this glossary.

-Sec.
-171.8 Definitions and abbreviations.
+Section 171.8 Definitions and abbreviations.